realadammatthew/humbleberger/src/copy/from-the-trenches-an-evangelism-guide.md

 * Affirm sin ("God loves you just as you are; no need to change.").
 * Ask invasive questions ("Are you gay?
 Do you need to be fixed?").

-Always keep the focus on Jesus' love and the hope of transformation through the Gospel.
+Always keep the focus on Yeshua's love and the hope of transformation through the Gospel.

 ---